Daniel-WWU-IT/sciencemesh-wwu/meshar/BLACKBOX.md

   - `2` = Error
   - `3` = Unknown
 - The _first_ line of output (to `stdout`) is considered as the probe's status message; any further output is considered as additional information
+- A probe can also export so-called _performance data_ by appending it to the output, separated by a pipe (`|`); values have the form `key=value`, multiple values can be separated by a space

 When writing a probe for the ScienceMesh project, these additional rules apply: